 On the same day, the Indians play their last game at Cleveland Municipal Stadium, with Mel Harder, who won the first game there in 1932, throwing out a ceremonial last pitch.
 No such luck for the Tribe this time, as they lose 4-0 to the Chicago White Sox.
 And the last game is played at Arlington Stadium, with Nolan Ryan of the Texas Rangers and George Brett of the Royals, both retiring, exchanging the lineup cards.
 Again, the visiting team spoils the fun, the Royals winning 4-1.

-October 3, 1999: In the final regular-season game ever to be played at the Astrodome, Mike Hampton of the Houston Astros raises his record to a whopping 22-4 as the ‘Stros beat the Dodgers, 9-4.
-The victory clinches the division title as the Astros finish 1 game ahead of the Reds in the National League Central.
+October 3, 1999: In the final regular-season game ever to be played at the Astrodome, Mike Hampton of the Astros raises his record to a whopping 22-4, as the ‘Stros beat the Dodgers, 9-4.
+The victory clinches the NL Central Division title, as the Astros finish 1 game ahead of the Reds.

 October 3, 2001: Barry Bonds walks 3 times, breaking Babe Ruth’s major league record established in 1923 of 170 bases on balls.
 Astros’ reliever Nelson Cruz gives up the historic walk in the 6th, and the Giants left fielder will finish the season with 177 walks.

-October 3, 2004: On the last day of the season, Blue Jays television announcer John Cerutti is found dead in his SkyDome hotel room.
-The death of the 44-year old Albany native, who had pitched for the Jays, is due to natural causes with foul play not being suspected.
+October 3, 2004, 10 years ago: On the last day of the season, Blue Jays television announcer John Cerutti is found dead in his SkyDome hotel room.
+The death of the 44-year old Albany native, who had pitched for the Jays, is due to natural causes, with foul play not being suspected.